“God is love”—A most familiar phrase in

 In our day, many false teachers use “God is love” as a mantra to encourage disobedience to God’s word, to his commands.
 For decades “love” has been used to promote abortion and acceptance of unbiblical divorces and marriages in churches.
 And, today, the branches from this seed include whole denominations that embrace and promote sodomy.

 Unless those who still believe God’s word become salt and light in our day, there is no hope that God, the consuming fire, will lift his judgment on our dying culture.
 We must reclaim the basics from the world’s distortions which we, many times, have blindly accepted.
-We must get back to the Word.
+We must go back to the Word.

 “For the time has come for judgment to begin with the household of God; and if it begins with us, what will be the end of those who do not obey the gospel of God?”—1Peter 4:17